-Children in the Clear Lake, Houston, TX area who suffer from Bipolar Disorder need an experienced care provider to help.
-Jeanne Russell, PA-C at Clear Lake Kids Psychiatry offers experienced and highly knowledgeable help for this and other children's issues.
+Children in the Clear Lake, Houston, Texas, area who suffer from Bipolar Disorder need an experienced care provider to help.
+Jeanne Russell, PA-C, and Elliott Schwartz, PA-C, at Clear Lake Kids Psychiatry offer experienced and highly knowledgeable help for this and other children's issues.

 Bipolar disorder, also known as manic depression, is a brain disorder in which a sufferer has mood changes that go beyond the ordinary.
 While every child goes through ups and downs, bipolar disorder sufferers have much more extreme mood changes that can interfere with their daily lives.